-A Telnet LAN station or another IOLINK SOHO Ethernet bridge/router has the ability to connect to the Operator Interface of any IOLINK SOHO Ethernet bridge/router supporting the Telnet feature.
-With the Telnet feature, all of your IOLINK SOHO Ethernet bridge/routers may be managed from a single point.
+A Telnet LAN station or another IOLINK-CENTRAL Ethernet bridge/router has the ability to connect to the Operator Interface of any IOLINK-CENTRAL Ethernet bridge/router supporting the Telnet feature.
+With the Telnet feature, all IOLINK-CENTRAL Ethernet bridge/routers on a network may be managed from a single point.

-Once a connection is established all of the menus of the other bridge/router are now available on the bridge/router that initiated the connection.
+Once a connection is established, all of the menus of the other bridge/router are now available on the bridge/router that initiated the connection.
 All menu operation on the initiating bridge/router is suspended during the connection.
 Entering a control-C character <^C> at any time during the connection will cause a disconnection, and you will be back to the menu of the first bridge/router.

 To implement the Telnet feature, each bridge/router requires an IP address (see the Internet Set-Up Menu).
-It is advisable to assign an IP address to each IOLINK SOHO Ethernet bridge/router in your network that you wish to use to make Telnet connections.
+It is advisable to assign an IP address to each IOLINK-CENTRAL Ethernet bridge/router in your network.